 524 N Market Blvd.

 Phone: 352-793-2021 or 352-793-3551

 This list covers a lot of territory and many unique flea market shopping opportunities.
-I have been to all the flea markets on this list and if I had time for only one I would choose Flea World in Sanford.
-That being said, I am not in the market for souvenirs, if you are then either Maingate or Kissimmee Flea Market may be the right choice for you!
+I have been to all the flea markets on this list and if you are in the market for souvenirs, then either Maingate or Kissimmee Flea Market may be the right choice for you!